SherG/cool-iron/blog/quit-facebook.md

 Before formally shutting my account down I caught my first glimpse of Facebook’s “warning” notes: correctives it dutifully pastes like a Victorian schoolmarm onto  comments it deems problematic.
 These I saw on a friend’s newsfeed, who responded with the humorous epithet: “fascistbook!”

-The idea of seeing individual warning labels stuck like annoying Post-its on casual comments is definitely not appealing.
+Seeing warning labels stuck like annoying Post-its on casual comments is definitely not appealing.

+> Do we need to outsource our fact-checking to others?
+If so, why?

 Consider also:
 * A professor and author recently had such a warning label appended to a comment of his, because he linked to a page he was criticizing.
 (Guilt by association.)